karunakarrao/DevOps/CI-CD-Jenkins/jenkins.md

 Q. What is CI & CD?
 ----------------------
 **Continuous Integration( CI )** is a process in which the code is merged from multiple contributors and added to a single repository.
-In simple words, CI is a process, take the code, package it, test it, done security checks and  send it to the CD for further processing.
+In simple words, CI is a process, take the code and package it, test it, do security checks and  send it to the CD for further processing.
 **Continuous Deployment( CD )** is an automated process in which the code is taken from the repository and deployed to the system.

-CI/CD in simple words is a process that takes the code, package, test, done security check and deploy it to a system that can be serverless, a VM, or a container.
+CI/CD in simple words is a process that takes the code, package, test, do security check and deploy it to a system that can be serverless, a VM, or a container.

       * CI – Continuous Integration
       * CD – Continuous Delivery